nikitajakkam/ccrs-dashboard/setup.md

       - Connection Type: `Google Cloud`
       - Project ID: Project ID from Google CLoud
       - KeyFile Path: `/home/airflow/.gcp/credentials.json`
    4. Click the toggle next to the DAG called **ccrs_gcp_ingestion**.
-The steps in the DAG should now run and populate the GCS buckets and crashes dataset in BigQuery that we created with Terraform.
+The steps in the DAG should now run and populate the GCS buckets and crashes dataset in BigQuery that was created via Terraform.

-## 5. Setting Up dbt
+## 5. Setting Up dbt Cloud
-   1. I used dbt Cloud for this project hence why there is no `profiles.yml` file in this repo.
-[The Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md) has some really great instructions that I followed here for getting my dbt environment set up which you can follow along with.
-If you'd prefer to use the CLI then you would need to:
+   1. I used dbt Cloud for this project which may make this part hard to reproduce.
+[The Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md) has some instructions that I followed for getting my dbt environment set up which you can follow along with.
-   2. Install dbt for BigQuery: `pip install dbt-bigquery`
-   3. Access the dbt folder: `cd dbt`
-   4. Create a profiles.yml file: `touch profiles.yml`
-   5. Fill in the file with the following information (this is just a guideline and may not be the exact setup):
-         ```
-         ccrs_dashboard:
-           target: dev
-           outputs:
-             dev:
-               type: bigquery
-               method: service-account
-               project: "add your gcp project id here"
-               dataset: crashes
-               keyfile: "add your /path/to/service-account.json" ** make sure to add this to your gitignore! **
-               threads: 4
-               timeout_seconds: 300
-               location: US
-         ```
-   6. Run `dbt build --profiles-dir ~/.dbt --target dev` to build all of the models.